Managing Email Notifications in ServiceBox

 Navigate to Settings > Work Order > Alerts

-For To Do tasks, it's beneficial to receive immediate notifications when assigned or due.
+For To Do tasks, it's beneficial to receive immediate notifications when tasks are assigned or due.
 However, it's necessary to balance the need for immediate notifications against the inconvenience of redundant alerts.

-In the following example you will see that the alerts are sent when the To Do Alert Types are "Assigned" or "Due Now".
+In the following example, you will see that alerts are sent when the To Do Alert Types are 'Assigned' or 'Due Now'.
 This is very useful when initially setting up a To Do for a task DUE IN THE FUTURE.
-It may be an annoyance if you set a lot of tasks as "Due Now" via the date and time settings to when you are setting up the To Do "right now".
+It may be an annoyance if you set a lot of tasks as 'Due Now' via the date and time settings when you are setting up the To Do 'right now'.

 To review and update these settings